-This SPD, which also serves as the Plan document, contains a summary in English of your rights and benefits under the UFCW Local 1262 and Employers Health and Welfare Plan of benefits (Plan) relating to your medical and prescription drug benefits.
+This SPD, which also serves as the Plan Document, contains a summary in English of your rights and benefits under the UFCW Local 1262 and Employers Health and Welfare Fund Plan of Benefits (Plan).

-This SPD describes the medical and prescription drug benefits available to you and your Dependent Children (if any) under the Plan and summarizes situations in which those benefits may be reduced, delayed, forfeited, or denied, as well as your rights and responsibilities, and the procedures and deadlines for filing a claim or appeal and taking legal action against the Plan and its fiduciaries.
+This SPD describes the benefits available to you and your dependents under the Plan and summarizes situations in which those benefits may be reduced, delayed, forfeited, or denied, as well as your rights and responsibilities, and the procedures and deadlines for filing a claim or appeal and taking legal action against the plan and its fiduciaries.

 Other documents affecting your Plan benefits may include a trust agreement, documents from insurers or third-party administrators, or notices that provide more detail with respect to certain benefits (collectively, the Plan Documents).
-In the event of a conflict between any provision in this SPD and any other Plan Document, except where explicitly stated otherwise in this SPD, the provisions of this SPD shall control.
+In the event of a conflict between any provision in this SPD and any other plan document, except where explicitly stated otherwise in this SPD, the provisions of this SPD shall control.